Asymptotic formula for the tail of the maximum of smooth Stationary Gaussian fields on non locally convex sets: Main results

-Here, using the Rice formula again and by the same arguments, we obtain the same equivalent formula for both the upper and lower bounds.
-The result then follows. \end{proof} The main idea is to use the inclusion-exclusion principle to compute the probability of the union of events $\{M_{S_i} >u\}$ through Lemma \ref{le1} that gives probability of the intersection of some of them.
+where $\Gamma$ is the Gamma function. \end{lemma} This lemma is proved in Section \ref{s:le1}.
+The main idea of the proof of the main theorem is to use the inclusion-exclusion principle to compute the probability of the union of events $\{M_{S_i} >u\}$ through Lemma \ref{le1} that gives probability of the intersection of some of them.
 Let us give a simple introductory example.
 Suppose that $S=S_1\cup S_2$ with $S_1$ and $S_2$ satisfy the SFH as in Definition \ref{d:1}.
 Suppose, in addition, that the condition (\ref{inters}) is met, i.e.,

 Then, using Lemma \ref{le1}, we have an expansion of $\PP\left(M_{S_1}\geq u,\, M_{S_2}\geq u\right)$ and, by consequence, an expansion of $\PP(M_S\geq u)$ with an error of $o(u^{-1}\varphi(u))$.

 However, in general, we need to decompose $S$ into three or even four sets.
 The next lemma is the basis of our method.
 It shows that the Steiner formula heuristic property (SFH) is heredity in the sense that: if we start from some subsets in $\R^2$ satisfying the SFH, then under some conditions, the union of these subsets also satisfies the SFH.
 Therefore, to prove the main theorem, we just prove that the considered parameter set can be expressed as the union of the subsets satisfying the SFH.